deta/cloud-docs/docs/micros/cron.md

 ### Deta Cron

-A Deta Micro can be set to run on a schedule from the `deta cli`.
+A Deta Micro can be set to run on a schedule from the `deta cli` using the [deta cron set](../cli/commands#deta-cron-set) command.

 In order to set a micro to run on a schedule, the micro's code needs to define a function that will be run on the schedule with the help of our library `deta`.